 It’s a bird...it’s a plane... lots of planes!
-The Fort Lauderdale Air Show is back April 30-May 1 with thrilling acts by lauded pilots from the military and entertainment industries.
+The Fort Lauderdale Air Show is back April 29 to 30 with thrilling acts by celebrated pilots from the military and entertainment industries.

 Who is flying in the Fort Lauderdale Air Show?